 This site is within a Tier II catchment area.
 Tier II waters are high-quality waters within the State of Maryland, as designated by the Maryland Department of Environment, that are afforded special protection under Maryland's anti-degradation policy.
-A 150-foot-wide expanded buffer is required on-site for all intermittent and perennial streams in accordance with the Prince George's Soil Conservation District (SCD) requirements.
-Redundant erosion and sediment control measures may be required on the grading, erosion, and sediment control plan reviewed by SCD.
-This Tier II buffer is shown on the approved NRI and TCP1.
-The SCD will review the buffer impacts with the future erosion and sediment control plans.
+A 150-foot-wide expanded buffer is required on-site for all intermittent and perennial streams in accordance with the Prince George's Soil Conservation District (PGSCD) requirements.
+Redundant erosion and sediment control measures may be required on the grading, erosion, and sediment control plan reviewed by PGSCD.
+This Tier II buffer is shown on the approved NRI and submitted TCP1.
+PGSCD will review the proposed buffer impacts with the future erosion and sediment control plans.

 - d.
-Subdivision-In a memorandum dated September 15, 2023 (Diaz-Campbell to Lockhart), the approved development will require a PPS, in accordance with Section 24-107 of the prior Prince George's County Subdivision Regulations, because the development proposal includes the division of land and the construction of multiple dwelling units.
+Subdivision-In a memorandum dated September 15, 2023 (Diaz-Campbell to Lockhart), incorporated herein by reference, the Subdivision Section stated that the proposed development will require a PPS in accordance with Section 24-107 of the prior Prince George's County Subdivision Regulations, because the development proposal includes the division of land and the construction of multiple dwelling units.
 A CDP must be approved prior to or concurrently with approval of a PPS for the subject site, pursuant to Section 27-516(a) of the prior Zoning Ordinance.
 Final plats of subdivision will be required following approval of a PPS before permits may be approved for the subject property. - e.
-Historic Preservation-In a memorandum dated August 23, 2023 (Stabler, Smith, and Chisholm to Lockhart), a Phase I archeological survey was completed on the 278.09-acre Estates of Pleasant Valley property in September 2007.
-Three 20th century archeological sites were identified: 18PR915, 18PR916, and 18PR917.
+Historic Preservation-In a memorandum dated August 23, 2023 (Stabler, Smith, and Chisholm to Lockhart), incorporated herein by reference, stated a Phase I archeological survey was completed on the 278.09-acre Estates of Pleasant Valley property in September 2007.
+Three 20th century archeological sites were identified:

+18PR915, 18PR916, and 18PR917.
 Site 18PR915 is the remains of a farmstead dating to the second and third quarters of the 20th century.
 Site 18PR916 is a late 19th to 20th century barn ruin.
 Site 18PR917 is an extensive mid-20th century artifact scatter that likely represents contract refuse removal from the Statler Hotel in the District of Columbia in the 1940s and manure spreading subsequent to feeding the mixed refuse to swine.
 All of these sites were disturbed by their subsequent demolition and no intact archeological deposits or features were noted in the Phase I survey.
 Therefore, no further work was recommended on the Estates of Pleasant Valley property.

 The subject application includes several tracts of land that were not included in the initial Phase I archeology survey.
 These areas have a moderate probability of containing prehistoric archeological resources.
-Therefore, a condition has been included herein, requiring the applicant to conduct a Phase I archeology survey on the portions of the property that were not previously surveyed.
+Therefore, Historic Preservation staff recommend that a Phase I archeology survey be conducted on the portions of the property that were not previously surveyed.